Adesina08/snack-track-insight-app/README.md

 ### Environment Variables

-Create a `.env` file in the project root (or use your hosting provider's configuration) and define the following variables:
+Copy `.env.example` to `.env` in the project root (or use your hosting provider's configuration) and define the following variables:

 VITE_JWT_SECRET=<your secret key>
 DATABASE_URL=postgres://snackuser:snackpass@localhost:5432/snacktrack
 ```

-The app requires `VITE_JWT_SECRET` for authentication tokens. `DATABASE_URL` points to your local PostgreSQL instance used by the backend.
+The app requires `VITE_JWT_SECRET` for authentication tokens. `DATABASE_URL` points to your PostgreSQL instance used by the backend.
+When deploying on services like Render, use the connection string provided by the platform (usually ending with `?sslmode=require`).
 Media files are stored locally in the `backend/uploads` directory.

 ### Local database